The Geometry of Darboux Integrable Elliptic Systems: Introduction

 This solution can be derived by representing the Liouville equation as the quotient of the product of two jet spaces with their contact system by an action of $SL(2,\R)$.
 The details of this construction can be found in Example 3.1 of \cite{AFBA}.
 The article \cite{AFV} shows how the Lie algebra of $SL(2,\R)$ arises as an invariant of the Liouville equation and that it allows for the construction of the general solution to the equation through this quotient construction.
 In recognition of the work of Vessiot this algebra was termed {\intem the Vessiot algebra for the Liouville equation} in \cite{AFV}.

 In this paper, our ultimate goal is to characterize elliptic differential equations whose general solution admit formulas similar to that in \eqref{Hliou}, and to show how the theory of group quotients plays a role similar to the hyperbolic case.
-For example, there are two inequivalent versions of the elliptic Liouville equation, namely $u_{xx}+u_{yy}= \pm 2 e^u$.
+For example, there are two inequivalent versions of the elliptic Liouville equation, namely $u_{xx}+u_{yy} \pm 2 e^u=0$.
 As is well known (see \S13.3 in \cite{Dubrovin}), these equations arises for $e^{u}$ to be the conformal factor modifying a flat metric in the plane to have constant positive or negative Gauss curvature.
 The general solutions for these two equations have a form similar to the one above for the hyperbolic Liouville equation and are given in terms of a holomorphic function $f(z)$ by

 The two versions of the elliptic Liouville equation are Darboux integrable and are distinguished in this work by an invariant we again call the {\intem Vessiot algebra} which is the direct analogue of the terminology in \cite{AFV}.
 The Vessiot algebras for these equations consist of the two real forms of $\mathfrak{sl}(2,\C)$, and the corresponding subgroups of $SL(2,\C)$ are used to find the solutions \eqref{ELpm} using a quotient theory of differential systems which we develop below in analogy to the hyperbolic case.
-In Example \ref{Liou12} below, the $u_{+}(x,y)$ solution is derived using an $SL(2,\R)$ quotient while the $u_{-}(x,y)$ solution is derived from an $SU(2)$ quotient.
+In Example \ref{Liou12} below, the $u_{+}(x,y)$ solution is derived using an $SU(2)$ quotient while the $u_{-}(x,y)$ solution is derived from an $SL(2,\R)$ quotient.

 A striking consequence of the invariance of the Vessiot algebra is the fact that while in the hyperbolic Liouville equation $u_{xy} =2 e^{u}$ a minus sign on the right hand side may be disposed of by a trivial change of coordinates, the two versions $\Delta u = 2e^u$ and $\Delta u=-2e^{u}$ of the elliptic Liouville equation are not equivalent, since their Vessiot algebras are not isomorphic; see Corollary \ref{NonCont}.
+Another application of the Vessiot algebra can be found in \cite{FelsIveyCMC}, where we uncover the surprising fact that the PDE for constant mean curvature (CMC) one surfaces in hyperbolic 3-space (which are Darboux integrable) and the `plus' elliptic Liouville equation are the same equation up to a change of variables.
+This equivalence was discovered from the fact that these two equations have the same Vessiot algebra.
+A similar relation holds between the `minus' Liouville equation and CMC-1 surface equation in de Sitter space.